Subdivision means to divide land or buildings into separate parts, each with a separate certificate of title.

 While it is possible to undertake some of the subdivision processes yourself there are a number of aspects that will require you to use the services of consultants such as a land surveyor, planning consultant, engineer or lawyer.
 If you are considering subdividing, we recommend that you contact the Council at an early stage to find out what subdivision rules apply to your property, and the information you will need to provide with your application.

-If your subdivision creates a significant number of new lots, or has some unusual or complex aspects, we recommend you request a pre-application meeting with Council staff before you finalise the application.
+If your subdivision creates a significant number of new lots, or has some unusual or complex aspects, we recommend you request a pre-application meeting (external link) with Council staff before you finalise the application.

 Every subdivision is different so it is not possible to give a general cost estimate.
 Costs can arise from: